fleporcq/logopedia/README.md

 ### Notes

-If you want build your own image of application instead of pulling from fleporcq/symfony :
+If you want build your own image of application service instead of pulling from fleporcq/symfony :

 ```bash
 # build application service image from ./docker/symfony/Dockerfile